Danilo Medaković: Later life and legacy

-Medaković's business continued to thrive and from 1859 onwards he conducted it mainly through his deputies, Jovan Đorđević, who took over the management of the newspaper "Srpski dnevnik", and Platon Atanacković, who ran the printing and publishing end.
+Medaković's business continued to thrive, and from 1859 onwards he conducted it mainly through his deputies, Jovan Đorđević, who took over the management of the newspaper Srpski dnevnik, and Platon Atanacković, who ran the printing and publishing end.
 Medaković managed to obtain a renewal of his exclusive patent with reversion for life to his son Bogdan.
-Father and son lived in Belgrade until 1862 when he returned to Novi Sad.
-Danilo Medaković also had a house at Zagreb to which he retired in 1878, and there he died ten years later (1888).
-Though at one point, he contemplated leaving Zagreb.
-Greatly disturbed by the situation in Croatia, particularly by the anti-Serbian mood, the aged Danilo Medaković, who had moved recently to Zagreb from Novi Sad to spend the rest of his days there, wrote to a friend on 28 February 1878:
+Father and son lived in Belgrade until 1862, when he returned to Novi Sad.
+Danilo Medaković also had a house in Zagreb, to which he retired in 1878, and there he died in 1881.
+Greatly disturbed by the situation in Croatia, particularly by the anti-Serbian mood, the aged Danilo Medaković, who had recently moved to Zagreb from Novi Sad to spend the rest of his days there, wrote to a friend on 28 February 1878:

-"The rabid feelings against the Serbs which have reached such a pitch here have gotten on my nerves so much so that I myself am considering moving away from here" (cited in Đorđe Popović-Daničar, "Dr. Danilo Medaković", Otadžbina IX, No. 36, page 613).
+The rabid feelings against the Serbs which have reached such a pitch here have gotten on my nerves so much so that I myself am considering moving away from here (cited in Đorđe Popović-Daničar, Dr. Danilo Medaković, Otadžbina IX, No. 36, page 613).

-Medaković and his deputies had supplied Serbia with about seventy editions of the Scriptures between 1859 and 1888 and they were accurate and well printed.
-With his brother and other associates, Medaković established three Serbian newspapers -- "Napredak" (Progress), "Vestnik" (News), and "Pozornik" (Sentinel) -- that played a major role in disseminating information to the Serbs in their homeland and abroad during the maelstrom of the 1848 Revolution in Austria.
+Medaković and his deputies had supplied Serbia with about seventy editions of the Scriptures between 1859 and 1888, and they were accurate and well printed.
+With his brother and other associates, Medaković established three Serbian newspapers—Napredak (Progress), Vestnik (News), and Pozornik (Sentinel)—that played a major role in disseminating information to Serbs in their homeland and abroad during the maelstrom of the 1848 Revolution in Austria.

-The revolutionary wave which spread over Europe in 1848 had a great influence on the development of Serbian journalism, especially in Vojvodina.
+The revolutionary wave that spread over Europe in 1848 had a great influence on the development of Serbian journalism, especially in Vojvodina.
 After the fall of Metternich's absolutism and the suspension of censorship in the Austrian monarchy, the national question became a leading theme of the Serbian press.
 Political editorials and reports of correspondents prevailed in the newspapers instead of professional articles in installments.
-The best representative of this new brand of journalism was the newspaper "Napredak" ("The Progress"), which was being published during the March revolution, in Sremski Karlovci, and in Zemun.
-Its Publisher and Editor-In-Chief was Danilo Medaković, who got his doctoral degree in philosophy in Berlin and was a collaborator on several European newspapers.
-According to Jovan Skerlić, the first historian of Serbian press, "Napredak" ("Progress") was a "decisively national newspaper", which occasionally supported progressive European ideas.
+The best representative of this new brand of journalism was the newspaper Napredak (The Progress), which was published during the March Revolution in Sremski Karlovci and in Zemun.
+Its publisher and editor-in-chief was Danilo Medaković, who earned his doctoral degree in philosophy in Berlin and was a collaborator on several European newspapers.
+According to Jovan Skerlić, the first historian of the Serbian press, Napredak was a "decisively national newspaper," which occasionally supported progressive European ideas.